Super at 45 — Balances, Benchmarks, and Mid-Career Strategies

 Frequently Asked Questions

 Is $150,000 in super at 45 enough?
 It’s close to the median, but likely below what’s needed for a comfortable retirement without additional contributions.
-Modelling on the super calculator using current balance, salary, and retirement age gives a personalised projection.
+Run the numbers on the Super Calculator using your balance, income, and target retirement age for a personalised projection.

 Can I still retire at 60 if I haven’t saved enough by 45?
-A 15-year window is meaningful — consistent salary sacrifice through the 45–60 period can substantially boost a balance.
-Whether it’s enough for your retirement income target depends on your specific goals and spending needs.
+A 15-year window is meaningful — consistent salary sacrifice through 45–60 can substantially boost a balance.
+Whether it’s enough for your income target depends on your spending needs and whether you will rely on the Age Pension (available at 67).
+Modelling is essential.

-For more: Carry-Forward Contributions, Salary Sacrifice Super, Super at 40.
+For more: Carry-Forward Contributions, Salary Sacrifice Super, Non-Concessional Contributions, Super at 40, Super at 55.
 For advice on your retirement projections, speak with a licensed financial adviser via MoneySmart.